SNL spoofs office Christmas parties and fans are relating to the ‘very true’ scenes

 Immediately after watching SNL’s skit, viewers flocked to the comments section on TikTok, confessing the reality of their company’s Christmas party.

-“One of my coworkers brought her newborn baby to the company Christmas party this year lol,” a third shared.
+“One of my coworkers brought her newborn baby to the company Christmas party this year lol,” a fourth shared.

 Meanwhile, one individual said: “We went to lunch at a restaurant, and all had to pay our bills separately.
 There was 40 of us.”